expo/fyi/subscribing-to-app-events.md

 ### Migrating to Subscribers (recommended)

 Read more about this approach and see examples in ["Developing and debugging a plugin"](https://docs.expo.dev/config-plugins/development-and-debugging/#ios-appdelegate).
-For a step-by-step guide for libraries, follow ["integrate Expo Modules API into an existing library"](https://docs.expo.dev/modules/existing-library/).
+For a step-by-step guide for libraries, follow ["integrate Expo Modules API into an existing library"](https://docs.expo.dev/modules/existing-library/#subscribing-to-application-events).

-[//]: # "TODO vonovak 04/2025: add link to more detailed instructions in https://docs.expo.dev/modules/existing-library/"
+A good, minimal example of using Subscribers in a community Expo Module is `react-native-app-security`: see its [Android lifecycle listener](https://github.com/bamlab/react-native-app-security/blob/c1a861cbd348f404ec18ffae90d1c9bdc66bc00d/android/src/main/java/tech/bam/rnas/AndroidReactActivityLifecycleListener.kt) and [iOS AppDelegate subscriber](https://github.com/bamlab/react-native-app-security/blob/c1a861cbd348f404ec18ffae90d1c9bdc66bc00d/ios/RNASAppLifecyleDelegate.swift).

 ### Updating the config plugin